wkumari/draft-wkumari-dhc-addr-notification/draft-ietf-dhc-addr-notification.md

       options              Options carried in this message.
 {: #message-reply title="DHCPv6 ADDR-REG-REPLY message"}

-The ADDR-REG-INFORM message MUST contain an IA Address option for the address being registered.
+The ADDR-REG-REPLY message MUST contain an IA Address option for the address being registered.
+The option MUST be identical to the one in the ADDR-REG-INFORM message that the server is replying to.

 Servers MUST ignore any received ADDR-REG-REPLY messages.

 Clients MUST discard any ADDR-REG-REPLY messages that meet any of the following conditions:

 - The IPv6 destination address does not match the address being registered.
-- The IA-Address option does not match the address being registered
+- The IA-Address option does not match the address being registered.
 - The address being registered is not assigned to the interface receiving the message.
 - The transaction-id does not match the transaction-id the client used in its ADDR-REG-INFORM messages.